The need for local power generation has grown in interest in the recent years, and is already quickly becoming a

-Current OS provides just that: it defines all systems aspects for loads and sources such as voltage levels, protection, grounding, corrosion mitigation etc.
+Current OS provides just that: it defines all systems aspects for loads and sources in a DC environment, such as voltage levels, protection, grounding, corrosion mitigation etc.

-To assure the availability of these system aspects to any product manufacturer, the Current/OS Foundation was set up.
+To assure the availability of these system aspects to any product manufacturer, the CurrentOS Foundation was set up.
 As the foundation aims to come to a unified standard for grid control purposes, it provides to its partners an open and clear set of guidelines on how to manufacture products that work in a Current/OS based DC environment.
-Major electrical corporations such as ABB are supporting us to make this protocol a global standard for DC infrastructures.
+Major electrical players such as ABB, MeanWell, and FerroAmp are supporting us to make this protocol a global standard for DC infrastructures.